-- 4. The CJAC's recommendations and the release guidelines established in this order are based on legislative changes resulting from Oregon Laws 2021, chapter 643, effective July 1, 2022, including the following: - a.
-Circuit courts will no longer utilize security schedules that apply immediately upon a defendant's arrest; - Instead, in accordance with a standing pretrial release order as described in paragraph 2 of these findings, either a judicial district's pretrial release program or the local correctional facility (i.e., the sheriff or the entity supervising the local correctional facility) will determine immediate release; and - c.
+- (4) Balance the rights of the defendant and presumption of pretrial release against community and victim safety, and the risk of failure to appear. - 3.
+In 2021, the Chief Justice's Criminal Justice Advisory Committee (CJAC) made recommendations to the Chief Justice for the initial version of the Pretrial Release Guidelines to govern Presiding Judge standing Pretrial Release Orders (PRO).
+The CJAC recommendations were developed by the CJAC's Pretrial Subcommittee, which included representatives from courts, district attorneys and defense attorneys, appellate attorneys, community-based service providers and legal service providers for crime victims, law enforcement, community corrections, state and local government, and the Oregon State Bar. - 4.
+The Pretrial Release Guidelines established in this order are based on legislative changes resulting from Senate Bill 48, effective July 1, 2022, including the following: - a.
+Circuit courts will no longer utilize security schedules that apply immediately upon a defendant's arrest; - b.
+Instead, in accordance with a standing pretrial release order as described in paragraph 2 of these findings, either a judicial district's pretrial release program or the local correctional facility (i.e., the sheriff or the entity supervising the local correctional facility) will determine immediate release; and - c.
 If a defendant remains in custody at arraignment, the court may consider security release if the court concludes that recognizance release and conditional release are unwarranted. - 5.
-This order establishes the release guidelines for Presiding Judge standing pretrial release orders, with input from CJAC and as required under ORS 135.233(2). - 6.
-This order supersedes CJO 22-010 to address the classification of bias crime in the first degree.
-This order amends Guideline 3 (Hold for Arraignment) to add bias crime in the first degree, as defined in ORS 166.165, to the list of offenses where the Presiding Judge Pretrial Release Order (PRO) directs the sheriff or entity supervising the local correctional facility to hold the person for arraignment, first appearance, or a release decision under ORS 135.235(3)(b).
-Under the previous order, bias crime in the first degree was categorized under Guideline 2 (Release with Court-Imposed Conditions) as it is a person Class C felony.
-Otherwise, the guidelines established by CJO No. 22-010 remain the same.
+This order establishes the release guidelines for Presiding Judge standing PRO, with input from CJAC and as required under ORS 135.233(2). - 6.
+Following adoption of the Pretrial Release Guidelines in Chief Justice Order (CJO) 22-010, the CJAC's Pretrial Subcommittee reviewed implementation of the guidelines and made additional recommendations to the Chief Justice regarding categorization of bias crimes.
+In early 2023, a majority of CJAC members approved a recommendation on how Bias Crime in the First Degree should be classified under the guidelines.
+The Chief Justice adopted that recommendation in CJO 23-019, which was issued in May 2023. - 7.
+The Chief Justice requested in January 2024 that the CJAC Pretrial Subcommittee and the Oregon Judicial Department's (OJD) Criminal Law Committee provide court and public safety stakeholder considerations on modifying the classification of offenses involving the delivery or manufacture of a controlled substance.
+Additionally, the Chief Justice consulted with Presiding